Softeq: History

 Softeq was founded by Christopher A. Howard in Houston, Texas in 1997.
 The name “Softeq” is a combination of the terms "software" and "technical".
 That year, the company secured Compaq as its first client, developing the Compaq PC Theater during the early days of the convergence of computers and television technology.
 Softeq was involved in app development for the HP iPAQ handheld PDA.
 In 2001, Compaq was acquired by Hewlett-Packard.

-In 2005, in partnership with Hewlett-Packard and the Walt Disney Company, Softeq developed the DURATEQ 3100 which is a ruggedized handheld device for assistive listening and closed-caption delivery.
-The system is installed in all Disney theme parks globally.
-Additional installations include over 50 US National Parks, the World of Coca-Cola museum, New England Patriots Hall of Fame, and the Dallas Cowboys AT&T Stadium.

-In 2007, Softeq deployed a team of engineers to SanDisk to create advanced flash firmware and hardware visualization tools, technology now present in cameras, PCs, laptops, PDAs, memory sticks, and other electronic devices.

 In 2008, the company opened a full-stack research and development (R&D) center in High Tech Park located in Minsk, Belarus, which became its development center, and now has 300 employees.

-In 2011, Softeq worked with NVIDIA for Bluetooth driver development, NVIDIA SHIELD streaming device, and an app for internal business operations.
-They also partnered with Intel Corporation for the development of software, firmware, hardware, and low-power wireless chipsets and SOCs.

 In 2018, Softeq acquired NearShore Solutions GmbH. which was rebranded as Softeq Development GmbH and became Softeq's European sales office in Munich, Germany.

 In 2020, Softeq established a sales office in London, United Kingdom.
 In November 2020, Softeq Innovation Lab was launched, which is a virtual lab with online boot camps for corporate executives and product teams.

 In February 2021, Softeq opened a full-stack development center in Vilnius, Lithuania.
 Later that year, the company launched a startup accelerator program – Softeq Venture Studio.

 In 2022, Softeq Venture Fund, was created to provide capital to the Softeq Venture Studio.

 Softeq is a Gold Application Development Partner of Microsoft, Xamarin Authorized Consulting Partner, and an official member of Apple Inc.’s MFi Program.

 Brands

 DURATEQ

-DURATEQ ATV is a rugged handheld device featuring Disney SyncLink Technology.
-The solution was built relying on content development services by the WGBH Media Access Group (MAG) and R&D efforts in the field of media accessibility for disabled people by the Accessible Learning and Assessment Technologies group of the WGBH National Center for Accessible Media (NCAM).
-DURATEQ is installed across multiple branches of the National Park Service, including George Washington's Mount Vernon, Walt Disney Parks and Resorts, the World of Coca-Cola Museum in Florida, the Hall at Patriot Place in Foxborough, MA, AT&T Stadium in Dallas, and the National Museum of the American Indian.
+DURATEQ is a handheld device designed for assistive listening and closed captioning in public venues.
+The system was developed with contributions from the WGBH Media Access Group (MAG) and the National Center for Accessible Media (NCAM).

+The device has been deployed across multiple sites, including facilities operated by the National Park Service, as well as locations such as George Washington's Mount Vernon, Walt Disney Parks and Resorts, the World of Coca-Cola museum, the Hall at Patriot Place in Foxborough, Massachusetts, AT&T Stadium in Dallas, and the National Museum of the American Indian.